-$\Rightarrow\Rightarrow$ The Phone Num parameters provide the calling Multiband Plus-SW56 with the phone numbers of those channels available to the inverse multiplexed call.
+⇒⇒ The Pri Num and Sec Numb parameters provide the calling Multiband Plus-BRI with the phone numbers of those channels available to the inverse multiplexed call.
 You should leave these parameters blank if all available channels are reached by dialing the same number used to begin the call.
+See the "Reference to Edit Menus" chapter for more information on these parameters.